AshGw/litecrypt/docs/index.md

 ## Welcome to Litecrypt

 Litecrypt is a minimal library that provides a simple solution for encrypting and decrypting data and files.
-Prioritizing both security and ease of use, by employing AES-256 encryption in CBC mode.
+Prioritizing both security and ease of use, by employing AES-256 encryption in CBC mode **blazingly fast** or **compute-intensive**.
 The library offers the added benefit of secure storage, ensuring the protection of sensitive information.
 For those seeking a user-friendly experience, an accompanying graphical user interface is also available.

-## Key Features
-- **Minimalism:** No convoluted code, no more wrestling with complex and unintuitive crypto libraries.
-You can achieve more with less.
-- **User-Friendly App:** Even if you don't want to write code, an app is available.
-- **Built on Proven Security Foundations:** By using well established cryptographic primitives sourced from the renowned 'cryptography' library, ensuring a foundation of rock-solid security.
-- **Great Editor Support:**  Navigating through Litecrypt is a breeze with intuitive code completion, instant contextual documentation, and interactive examples.

 ## Example Usage